Sensory Assessment Checklist

 The checklist works by viewing the client's behavior and ticking off observed items.
 Additionally, there is space to make notes for specific sensory responses; for example, if a child does not like noisy places, a caregiver may note that this is most experienced in large crowds.

-Step 3: Consultation
+Step 3: Use during consultation

-During consultations or developmental visits, discussing the client's current developmental milestones and sensory preferences is essential.
+During consultations or developmental visits, it is essential to discuss the client's current developmental milestones and sensory preferences.
 This may involve reviewing the client's records and discussing any sensory experiences requiring further appraisal.
+Introduce the checklist by explaining its purpose, the importance of tracking sensory symptoms, and how to use it.

-Step 5: Review the checklist
+Step 4: Review the checklist

 If the client demonstrates sensitivities, conducting further assessments to diagnose a sensory processing disorder and develop a unique sensory profile may be beneficial.
 This may involve completing a sensory profile questionnaire or a sensory processing disorder checklist.